nasa-jpl/open-source-rover/electrical/calibration.md

 (a) Perform step 6 above for the corner motors, making sure to set the encoder type to absolute.

 (b) Go to the PWM Settings tab and **slowly** drive the M1 corner forward.
 Verify that the encoder value goes up.
-If it does not, switch the motor wire leads at M1A and M1B.2
+If it does not, go to the General Settings tab and invert the motor direction

 (c) Repeat step 9b for M2 motor